KsymenaPoradzisz/KsymenaPoradzisz/README.md

 # Hi there 👋 Good to see you!

-## Theoretical physicist in the making, but with a passion for computer science.
+## Theoretical physicist, but with a passion for computer science.

 Now on my GitHub you can find the following repos:
 - **AccretionCurrentsJulia** - a program which allows to visualise accretion currents around Schwarzschild black hole (In future: also around Kerr black hole) - made for my Master's thesis :)